harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 * Modal: browser UI always appears.
 The returned promise resolves when the user exercises a credential or dismisses the UI.
 * Conditional: browser UI may appear, typically integrated with autofill on a text box.
 The returned promise only resolves if the user exercises a credential.

-Conditional UI has seen significant uptake but it requires an input field as the first step for authentication.
-Relying parties which want to go formless thus cannot use it.
-Also, users may ignore autofill and immediately enter their username manually.

-Because the conditional UI is not always suitable, several sites make an educated guess about whether the user is likely to have an applicable credential and trigger the modal flow automatically.
-But the costs of guessing incorrectly are high as the resulting UI can be quite confusing to the user: these users may be prompted for the hybrid flow, but the hybrid flow is time consuming and not always applicable.
+The `preferImmediatelyAvailable` option on mobile platforms provides a lower-friction flow when there is an eligible credential.
+In that case it immediately displays UI containing available credentials, but if no credential is available then it returns an error so that the calling application can provide alternative sign-in methods.
+This is similar to conditional UI on the web, but in that case the relying party does not learn whether a credential is available and therefore has to provide all sign-in options on a single surface.

 For a site where only a fraction of users have WebAuthn credentials (which is overwhelmingly common, for now), WebAuthn has no great answer for sites which want to implement a “Sign-in” button.
-We ultimately also want to design an API to help realize the original design of Credential Management and support sites making `get()` requests that accept credentials of any of several supported types, including WebAuthn, passwords, and federation.
+We ultimately also want to design an API to help realize the original design of Credential Management and support sites making get() requests that accept credentials of any of several supported types, including WebAuthn, passwords, and federation.

 ![Current modal WebAuthn flow for a user with no local WebAuthn credentials.
 Whether it is the modal flow or the conditional flow, this may result in offering hybrid flow to the user.](https://github.com/user-attachments/assets/9deaa678-801b-485b-8298-b79ea8081b28)